Skip to content

 Step 6: Verify Metric Collection

-Log in to Rancher, click on the command line icon in the upper-right corner, and execute the following commands to enter datakit.
+Log in to "Rancher", click the command-line icon in the top-right corner, and execute the following commands to enter datakit.

-Check if there is a container.conf file under the gitrepos directory, which indicates that the Git repository configuration has been successfully pulled.
+If the container.conf file exists under the gitrepos directory, it indicates that the Git repository configuration was successfully fetched.

 kubectl get pods -n datakit